bugsnag/bugsnag-unity/CONTRIBUTING.md

 #### Making the release

 1. Checkout the `next` branch.
-Set the version number in the change log and `build.cake`.
+Make sure the latest from master is merged in and set the version number in the change log and `build.cake`.

 2. Commit the changelog and version updates: